 LTC2051IDD#PBF by Analog Devices is a CMOS operational amplifier with 130 dB CMRR, 3 uV max input offset voltage, and 3000 kHz unity gain bandwidth.
 Ideal for industrial applications requiring precise signal amplification in a compact package with dual terminals and low power consumption.

-MCP6001T-E/LT by Microchip Technology is a CMOS Operational Amplifier with 4500uV Max Input Offset Voltage, 76dB Nominal CMRR, and 1000kHz Unity Gain Bandwidth.
-Ideal for automotive applications due to its low-bias micropower design and VOLTAGE-FEEDBACK architecture.
-It comes in a small outline package with dual terminals and matte tin finish.
+AD820ARZ-REEL by Analog Devices is an Operational Amplifier with 1500uV Max Input Offset Voltage, 80dB CMRR, and 1900kHz Unity Gain Bandwidth.
+Ideal for industrial applications requiring low-bias current amplification in a compact small outline package.

 OP4177ARUZ